refena/refena/documentation/redux.md

 ## Global Actions

-Sometimes, you want to implement an action that does not belong to any notifier.

-You can do this by implementing a `GlobalAction`.

-These actions do not belong to any notifier and therefore have no state.
+A global action is an action not bound to any notifier and therefore has no state.

 Inside the action, you can access `ref` to dispatch other actions or to read other providers.

+A global action is like an overpowered action where you can do everything.

 Do not use global actions excessively as they have no restrictions or scope.
-This means that it is hard to track all the side effects that they might cause.

 ```dart
 class ResetAppAction extends GlobalAction {